danielquintao/haar-scattering-transform-in-python/README.md

 (this is automatically detected).
 - ``matching.py`` calls [blossalg](https://github.com/nenb/blossalg) methods that help us matching "nodes" in the Haar Scattering Transform.
 The package ``blossalg`` goal is to implement the Blossom Algorithm and it is still very young, but it works for this project.
-Install it at your own risk !
 - ``unstructured2graphs.py`` has some utilities to build the domain graph for image grids and periodic time series, and to convert corresponding signals to the right format.
 - ``read_MNIST.py`` reads the MNIST that we should be able to find under ``./data/``.